First Homes Mortgage FAQs

 We will not consider remortgage applications.
 A list of acceptable reasons for additional borrowing can be found on our First Homes criteria page.

 The minimum age for a First Homes mortgage is 21.
-The loan must be repaid before your client’s state retirement age or their stated intended retirement age, whichever is lower.
-Further details regarding your client’s state retirement age can be found on our First Homes criteria page.
+The loan must be repaid before your client’s 70th birthday or declared retirement age, whichever is lower.

 Yes, you can submit an application using Intermediary Online.